Topics Held the "FY2020 Meeting of Compliance Managers and Managers in Charge of Compliance Management

 In the area of governance enhancement, he explained that the management and auditing systems were strengthened and the quality assurance and production management systems were restructured to clarify the respective responsibilities of management and employees and to resolve issues in a timely manner.

-In addition, he stated that the company's compliance promotion system has been working to raise employee awareness of compliance through the establishment of a compliance committee chaired by the president and ongoing education, as well as by emphasizing bottom-up initiatives from employees for early detection and early response to risks.
+In addition, he stated that the company's compliance promotion system has been working to raise employee awareness of compliance through the establishment of a Compliance Committee chaired by the president and ongoing education, as well as by emphasizing bottom-up efforts by employees to detect and respond to risks as early as possible.

-He concluded his report by stating that the top priority of the mid-term management plan is "restoration of trust" and that the company has implemented various initiatives from the viewpoints of organization, roles, workplace environment, and awareness reform.
+He concluded his report by stating that the top priority of the mid-term management plan is "restoration of trust," and that the company has implemented various initiatives from the perspectives of organization, roles, workplace environment, and awareness reform.
 He concluded his report by stating the importance of individual awareness, an open work environment, and management's constant attention to the workplace.

 KM Biologics